 William G. McGuinness

-is a partner of Fried Frank's Litigation Department, who served as chair of the Department from 2001-2015.
+is of counsel to Fried Frank's Litigation Department, and served as chair of the Department from 2001-2015.
 He is an elected Fellow of the American College of Trial Lawyers.

 Mr. McGuinness primarily represents brokerage, securities and financial services industry clients in a broad range of complex securities and commercial litigation, including cases involving securities class actions, mergers and acquisitions and intellectual property.
 He regularly represents issuers and underwriters in shareholder federal securities litigation.
 He is also active in the M&A field.

 Mr. McGuinness speaks regularly on topics concerning complex litigation, such as the impact of Daubert and other evidentiary and trial practice issues, and the Private Securities Litigation Reform Act.
 He has spoken internationally on the extraterritorial application of the US securities law and is co-author of the chapter on "Mergers & Acquisitions" in the multi-volume treatise, Business and Commercial Litigation in Federal Courts.